preactjs/preact-www/content/en/blog/simplifying-islands-arch.md

 ## `client`

-The `src/client` in this `main` branch is used to write the `mount` point code that get's sent with the rendered html.
+The `src/client` in this `main` branch is used to write the `mount` point code that gets sent with the rendered html.

 You add selective mounting based on pages and selectors that you wish to use, even though it would fetch multiple JS files, these files are never to have